Industry Expectations and Skill Demands in Quantum Software Testing: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This study analyzed 110 job postings to characterize how testing is defined and what skills are required in quantum software engineering.
 The results indicate that testing in this domain combines classical quality assurance practices with experimental validation, with emphasis on calibration, control, and hybrid quantum–classical verification.
 Employers seek professionals who combine programming and automation capabilities with quantum-specific knowledge, alongside collaboration, communication, and analytical reasoning across disciplinary boundaries.
 The findings indicate that required skills are not static and are likely to change as quantum technologies evolve.
 Current roles emphasize close interaction with hardware, experimental validation, and low-level system understanding, reflecting the early stage of industrial adoption.
 As quantum platforms mature, testing practices are likely to shift toward higher levels of abstraction, greater automation, and more standardized verification workflows.
 This evolution has direct implications for curriculum design and certification frameworks, which should be designed to accommodate changing skill profiles over time.
 Educational programs may need to balance enduring software engineering fundamentals with emerging quantum-specific competencies, while certification frameworks should remain adaptable to technological change rather than codifying a fixed set of skills.
+This study opens several avenues for follow-up research.
+First, a longitudinal replication (e.g., re-collecting postings in 12–24 months using the same protocol) would allow us to quantify how required testing skills evolve as platforms mature, highlighting emerging and declining competencies and the pace at which testing moves up the abstraction stack.
+Second, given that the dataset already enables richer exploration, future work can conduct deeper comparative analyses across regions, company types, and role seniority to identify statistically supported differences.
+Third, a more formal comparison with classical software testing roles—using established competency models from software testing/QA and mapping overlaps and deltas—would clarify which aspects of quantum testing reflect continuity with traditional practice and which are genuinely distinctive.
+Finally, future studies should explicitly classify skills by quantum software stack and framework, distinguishing generalizable testing competencies from those that are technology- or vendor-specific; this would better inform curriculum design and certification frameworks by separating enduring fundamentals from rapidly shifting, platform-bound skills.